GET FAST EVENTS

 SA3 = Street AWD over 2.5L NA + all forced induction, 400hp or more

-Shall be for street legal or non street legal competition or racing prepared cars with more extensive modifications like engine swaps or added forced induction, DOT R-compound tires or full slicks or any tire with less than 140 treadwear, gutted interiors, and/or significant weight reduction:
+COMPETITION CLASSES shall be for street legal or non street legal competition or racing prepared cars with more extensive modifications like engine swaps, head swaps, or added forced induction, DOT R-compound tires or full slicks or any tire with less than 140 treadwear, gutted interiors, significant aerodynamic aids, and/or significant weight reduction:

 CF1 = Competition FWD under 2.5L naturally aspirated